Oswaldo Cabrera Player Props: Yankees vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is 24th in MLB with a collective 8.3 strikeouts per nine innings.
+- The 8.2 strikeouts per nine innings put together by the Angels pitching staff ranks 24th in the league.

-- The Angels' 3.62 team ERA ranks ninth across all MLB pitching staffs.
+- The Angels' 3.53 team ERA ranks ninth across all league pitching staffs.

-- The Angels allow the sixth-fewest home runs in baseball (14 total, 0.8 per game).
+- The Angels give up the seventh-fewest home runs in baseball (15 total, 0.8 per game).

-- Canning (0-0) gets the start for the Angels, his second of the season.
+- Sandoval (1-0) takes the mound for the Angels in his fourth start of the season.
+He has a 1.23 ERA in 14 2/3 innings pitched, with 10 strikeouts.

-- The right-hander last appeared in relief on Tuesday, when he tossed 2/3 innings against the New York Yankees while giving up hits.
+- The left-hander last appeared in relief on Wednesday, when he threw 2/3 innings against the New York Yankees while giving up hits.

+- In three games this season, the 26-year-old has put up a 1.23 ERA and 6.1 strikeouts per nine innings, while giving up a batting average of .196 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.